Ayni Wasi Staff

-Born in the community Kelccanka, and currently living in the community of Chupani, Yeni has been working with SVH for 1 years as a Docente, and as a promotora for another 1.
-She spends her free time going over the health protocols we use in our curriculum, and playing with her daughter.
-Being a Docente is what gives her the most satisfaction – being a leader in her community and working with community members to make them as healthy as possible.
+Born and raised in the community of Patacancha, Sonia has been working with SVH for 2 years as a promotora, and now she will start her position as a docente.
+She spends her free time going over the health protocols we use in our curriculum and weaving.
+Her most satisfaction is being a leader in her community and working with community members to make them as healthy as possible.